Jason Li

-Jason Yat-Sen Li (Chinese: 李逸仙; born 1972) is an Australian businessman and politician.
+Jason Yat-Sen Li (Chinese: 李逸仙; born 28 September 1972) is an Australian businessman and politician.
 He is a member of the Australian Labor Party (ALP) and was elected to the New South Wales Legislative Assembly at the 2022 Strathfield state by-election.

 Li was a republican delegate to the 1998 Australian Constitutional Convention.
 He was one of the founders of the Unity Party and stood unsuccessfully as the party's lead Senate candidate at the 1998 federal election.
 He later joined the ALP and was an endorsed candidate at the 2013 and 2019 federal elections, prior to his election to state parliament in 2022.

 Early life

-Li was born in 1972.
+Li was born on 28 September 1972.
 He is the son of George and Pansy Li, Hong Kongers who first met while living in the same apartment block in Wan Chai.
-His mother immigrated to New Zealand in 1958 and his father moved to Australia in 1960.
-They subsequently reunited and married in 1969, settling in Sydney in the suburb of Bexley.
+His mother migrated to New Zealand in 1958 and his father moved to Australia in 1960.
+They subsequently reunited and married in 1969, settling in the Sydney suburb of Bexley.

-Li attended Sydney Grammar School as his father's business soon made the family independently wealthy while living at Maroubra Beach.
-He studied Arts-Law at the University of Sydney and after graduating with his law degree, moved to New York.
-In New York he completed a Masters of Law from New York University, highlighted by being recognised as Australia's Hauser Global Scholar.
+While living at Maroubra Beach, Li attended Sydney Grammar School because his father's business soon made the family independently wealthy.
+Li studied Arts-Law at the University of Sydney and, after graduating with his law degree, he moved to New York City.
+There, he completed a Masters of Law from New York University, highlighted by being recognised as Australia's Hauser Global Scholar.